emberjs/data/guides/configuration/ember.md

 ---
-order: 1
+order: 2
-title: Additional Setup for Ember
+title: Setup - Legacy (Ember)
 ---

 :::warning caution
 Older legacy features of WarpDrive (inherited from when the library was named EmberData) should only be used with Ember.
 :::

-# Additional Setup for Ember
+# Legacy Feature Setup for Ember Apps

 ## Configuring TypeScript